Multiplicity-dependent production of $\Sigma(1385)^{\pm}$ and $\Xi(1530)^{0}$ in pp collisions at $\sqrt{s}=13$ TeV: Introduction

 The $\sigmapm$ and $\xizero$ baryons are good candidates for the study of single and double-strange resonances with different lifetimes.
-These baryonic resonances were previously measured in inelastic pp collisions at $\cms$~=~\unit[7]{TeV}~\cite{ALICE:2014zxz} and as a function of the charged particle multiplicity in p--Pb collisions at $\snn$~=~\unit[5.02]{TeV}~\cite{ALICE:2017pgw}.
-The present measurements in pp collisions at \thirteen extend our knowledge on the production of \sigmapm and \xizero at different centre-of-mass energy and charged particle multiplicity.
-Moreover, the measurement reported here provides insight, for the first time, into the production of these baryonic resonances as a function of the charged-particle multiplicity, which is related to the energy density in pp collisions.
+These baryonic resonances were previously measured in inelastic pp collisions at $\cms$~=~\unit[7]{TeV}~\cite{ALICE:2014zxz} and as a function of the charged-particle multiplicity in p--Pb collisions at $\snn$~=~\unit[5.02]{TeV}~\cite{ALICE:2017pgw}.
+The present measurements in pp collisions at \thirteen extend our knowledge on the production of \sigmapm and \xizero at different centre-of-mass energy and provide insight, for the first time, into the production of these baryonic resonances as a function of the charged-particle multiplicity in pp collisions.